Zubair-Adnan/Zubair-Adnan.github.io/README.md

-# zubairadnan.github.io
+# blueorks.github.io
 A basic website.
-My first hands on expereince with HTML and CSS and using github for hosting of the said website.
+My first hands on experience with HTML, CSS and Github for the hosting of the said website.